kimberlythegeek/intro-to-cs/README.md

 >1) Select a random word from `words.txt`

->...*I modified the helper code so that the program asks the user for a file name, or the user can press `Enter` to use the default `words.txt`*
+>  *I modified the helper code so that the program asks the user for a file name, or the user can press `Enter` to use the default `words.txt`*